JarmoMarczinkowsky/WellPlateUserControl/README.md

 Thickness of the stroke is set in percentages.
 [Optional]
 ```
-IsRectangle()
+IsRectangle = <bool>
 ```
 Makes every well a rectangle instead of a circle.
 Will also increase the distance between the wells with 5 percent.
-Set this function before the WellPlateSize.
+Set this variable before the WellPlateSize.
 [Optional]
 ```
 SetWellPlateSize(width, height)